aneto0/MARTe2/Docs/User/source/core/configuration/objects.rst

 Navigating the database
 -----------------------

 The StructuredDataI can be navigated using the Move methods.
-Paths in the tree are separated using a **.**.
+Paths in the tree are separated using dots (**.**).
 This allows to create configurations that map into nested structures of any complexity.

 .. code-block:: c++